 To create your own LUT filter texture, you can use an image editing application.
 In the following section, you’ll learn how to use Photoshop and the Colorcards_Template.psd file to make your own filter texture.

-Download the Photoshop file below.
+Download the following Photoshop file:

-Hide the DEFAULT COLORCARD layer and add new adjustment layers with the default photo.
-Once you are satisfied with the result, hide the photo layer and show the DEFAULT COLORCARD layer (make sure the DEFAULT COLORCARD layer is below the color layer).
+Once you’re satisfied with the result, hide the photo layer and show the DEFAULT COLORCARD layer.
+Make sure the DEFAULT COLORCARD layer is below the color layer.

-Save it as a PNG.
+Save it as a PNG file.